-Here are my thoughts on what it takes to be a great non-profit board member:
+Here are 10 ways to be a great non-profit board member:

-- Invest your strengths – You bring qualities to the board no one else has.
+Invest your strengths.
+You bring qualities to the board no one else has.
 Figure out why you are there and what your unique purpose is for the board and organization.
 Then leverage yourself for the good of the organization.
 If you don’t feel comfortable doing so you may not be a good fit for the board.

-- Be a connector.
+Be a connector.
 This may be one of the best roles for a board member.
 You have influence places the organization may not yet have.
 Use your network of connections for the good of the organization.

-- Don’t overstay your welcome.
+Don’t overstay your welcome.
 When it’s time to go — go!
 Most boards will have some board rotation, but do everyone a favor and leave when you lose enthusiasm to be effective and useful.

-- If the board agrees, find your replacement – Finding a good board member is hard for any non-profit.
-Leave them well by helping them replace the spot you leave void.
+If the board agrees — replace yourself.
+Finding a good board member is hard for any non-profit.
+Leave them well by recommending quality people to replace the spot you leave void.

 What am I missing?
 What would you add to the list?